EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 }
 ```

 This class is complicated.
 It leverages several obscure framework components that are not very commonly used.
-I was able to piece it together with help from [here](https://scottsauber.com/2018/07/07/walkthrough-creating-an-html-email-template-with-razor-and-razor-class-libraries-and-rendering-it-from-a-net-standard-class-library/), [here](https://github.com/aspnet/Entropy/blob/master/samples/Mvc.RenderViewToString/RazorViewToStringRenderer.cs) and [here](https://stackoverflow.com/questions/63802400/return-view-as-string-in-net-core-3-0/64337478#64337478).
+I was able to piece it together with help from [here](https://scottsauber.com/2018/07/07/walkthrough-creating-an-html-email-template-with-razor-and-razor-class-libraries-and-rendering-it-from-a-net-standard-class-library/), [here](https://github.com/aspnet/Entropy/blob/master/samples/Mvc.RenderViewToString/RazorViewToStringRenderer.cs), and [here](https://stackoverflow.com/questions/63802400/return-view-as-string-in-net-core-3-0/64337478#64337478).

 That's quite a bit of code, but most of it is ceremony in the service of executing two main steps:

 1. Finding the `*.cshtml` file that corresponds to the given `viewName`.
-2. Preparing an `IView` object can be used to render the template.
+2. Preparing an `IView` object that can be used to render the template.
 It does so using the given `model` object which contains the actual data to fill out the template placeholders.

 Finally, in order to make this class available to the system, we add it to Dependency Injection.
 Here's what that looks like: